Device Offline Mode

 Server or network downtime usually means that the PaperCut MF Application Server is unavailable and copiers can not be used during that period.
 Systems Administrators can now select “Offline Mode” in the Device’s Details page to offer continued use of copiers without a server connection.
 However, “Offline Mode” is only available on Kyocera and Ricoh SDK/J copiers.
 If you’re looking for equivalent “Offline Mode” functionality for other copier manufacturers, we would recommend implementing a Site Server in your environment instead for your copiers to be hosted on.

-When the copier is working in offline mode, users can log into the copier with a swipe card, and activity is logged against the card number.
+When the copier is working in “Offline Mode”, users can log into the copier with a swipe card, and activity is still logged against the card number.
 This activity is not restricted.
-When connection to the server is restored, the activity is logged against the user with that card number.
+When a connection to the server is restored, the activity is logged against the user with that card number.
 If no user is found for the card number, the activity is logged against the username

-It is also possible to configure the text displayed when the device goes into offline mode.
+It is also possible to configure the text displayed when the copier goes into “Offline Mode”.
 You can use the following config key to modify the text according to your organization’s requirements:

 ext-device-msg.offline-welcome-text .
 To edit a config key follow the steps listed here.